 - Crohn’s disease .

-- Invasive medical procedures, including the treatment of kidney failure, surgery or the use of a feeding tube.
+- Invasive medical procedures, including the treatment of kidney failure, surgery, or a feeding tube.

 Symptoms of Peritonitis

-The symptoms of peritonitis are serious.
+The symptoms of Peritonitis are severe.
 They need urgent medical attention in a nearby emergency room or an ambulance call.
-People who develop peritonitis while in the hospital need urgent care.
+People who develop Peritonitis while in the hospital need urgent care.

 The main symptom is a sudden and severe stomach pain that gets worse.
-Some effects of peritonitis are related to serious effects on the body, such as dehydration and shock.
+Some effects of Peritonitis are related to the severe impacts on the body, such as dehydration and shock.

 The symptoms will vary depending on the underlying cause of your infection.
-Common symptoms of peritonitis include:
+Common signs of Peritonitis include:

 - Abdominal sensitivity or tenderness at the point of your abdomen.

-- Pain in your abdomen that becomes more intense with movement or touch.
+- Pain in your stomach becomes more intense with movement or touch.

 - Abdominal distension.

 - Constipation or the inability to pass gas.